-Renowned political strategists from opposite ends of the aisle, Brazile and Rove delve into the dynamics of their respective parties, and dive into everything from health care to taxes to election 2020 and the evolving American electorate.
+Renowned political strategists from opposite ends of the aisle, Brazile and Rove delve into the dynamics of their respective parties, and dive into everything from health care to taxes and the evolving American electorate.
 True Washington insiders with combined decades of experience, they take audiences from the campaign trail, to Capitol Hill, to the White House.

 Substantive, dynamic, and with an undeniable repartee, Brazile and Rove receive rave reviews every time they speak.
 "They were both awesome and the audience appreciated the humor throughout... they kept it diplomatic."
 (Marcus Evans)

 We can help you find the perfect speaker for your event.
 Get in touch with us to find a speaker!

 CALL TO INQUIRE